shivamvijaywargi/Design-Web/README.md

 ### Skills Gained from this

 - Learned about CSS Positioning, Relative, Absolute.
 Also  how to use negative values to adjust the items as desired`.
+- Learned about linear-gradient and how it can only be applied to background property and not backround-color.

 ### Screenshot